French restaurants in Singapore

 These include Eggs Benedict ($22++) with house-made hollandaise and ham, and The Tristan ($21++), which comes with your choice of eggs and sausage, along with tomato provençale, mushrooms, and bread.
 For those with a sweet tooth, the Di Di’s Set ($19++) is a great choice, with fluffy slices of French toast decorated with tart berry compote and honey.

 Address: 607 Bukit Timah Road, Singapore 269708

 Opening hours: Tues-Sun 8am to 7pm

 If you’ve got a craving for crêpes, head to Entre-Nous Creperie.
-This cosy French cafe on Seah Street specialises in two things: sweet crêpes and savoury buckwheat galettes.
-Made from scratch with flour imported from Brittany, the buckwheat galettes are priced between $14+ and $22+, depending on the combination of fillings you get.
+This cosy French restaurant on Seah Street specialises in two things: sweet crêpes and savoury buckwheat galettes.
+Made from scratch with flour imported from Brittany, the buckwheat galettes are priced between $14.90+ and $22.90+, depending on the combination of fillings you get.
 You can’t go wrong with the classic Egg and Emmental Cheese ($15.90+).
 However, my personal pick is Stephan’s Favourite ($21.90+) that comes with roasted chicken, wholegrain mustard, and house-made caramelised onions.

 Address: 27 Seah Street, #01-01, Singapore 188383

 Opening hours: Tue-Fri 12pm to 2:30pm, 6pm to 9:30pm, Sat 11am to 9:30pm, Sun 11am to 5:30pm